Ami Nakai

 Ami Nakai (中井 亜美, Nakai Ami) is a Japanese figure skater.
-She is the 2023 World Junior bronze medalist, the 2025 Grand Prix de France champion, the 2025 Skate Canada International bronze medalist, the 2024–25 Junior Grand Prix Final bronze medalist, a six-time medalist on the ISU Junior Grand Prix (four gold, one silver, one bronze), and the 2022–23 Japanese junior bronze medalist.
+She is the 2026 Olympic bronze medalist, 2026 Four Continents silver medalist, 2025–26 Grand Prix Final silver medalist, 2025 Grand Prix de France champion, and 2025 Skate Canada International bronze medalist.

+On the junior level, she is the 2023 World Junior bronze medalist, the 2024–25 Junior Grand Prix Final bronze medalist, a six-time medalist on the ISU Junior Grand Prix (four gold, one silver, one bronze), and the 2022–23 Japanese junior bronze medalist.

+She is also the sixth woman to land a triple Axel at a Winter Olympic Games.

 Personal life

 Nakai was born on April 27, 2008 in Niigata, Niigata Prefecture, Japan.
-She is currently a student at Ichikawa Municipal Junior High School in Ichikawa, Chiba.
+She graduated from Meike Elementary School and moved to Chiba Prefecture in 2021.
+She attended Ichikawa Municipal Minami-Gyotoku Junior High School, located in Ichikawa, Chiba, from which she graduated in 2024.
+She is currently a student at Yushi International High School.

 Career

+Early career

 Nakai began figure skating in 2013.
 She originally practiced rhythmic gymnastics but ultimately switched to figure skating after being inspired by watching Mao Asada perform on TV when she was five years old.
 Nakai originally trained at the Ibis SC in Niigata under coaches, Kousuke Watabe and Izumi Watabe.
 While there, Nakai got to meet Asada when she used Nakai's training rink to practice for an ice show in Niigata.
 Asada also gave Nakai a private skating lesson.

-Nakai would start practicing and landing triple axels in her fifth year of elementary school.
+Nakai started practicing and landing triple Axels in her fifth year of elementary school.

 On the basic novice level, Nakai finished fourteenth at the 2017–18 Japan Novice Championships and would go on to win gold at the 2018–19 Japan Novice Championships.
 Due to the latter result, Nakai was invited to skate in the gala at the 2019 World Team Trophy.

 As an advanced novice skater, Nakai finished fifth at the 2019–20 Japan Novice Championships.
 The following year, she won bronze at the 2020–21 Japan Novice Championships and with this result, was invited to compete at the 2020–21 Japan Junior Championships where she placed sixth.

 In spring 2021, Nakai moved with her mother from her hometown of Niigata, Niigata Prefecture to Funabashi, Chiba Prefecture so that Nakai could train at the MF Figure Skating Academy, while her father remained in Niigata due to his work.
 Kensuke Nakaniwa, Makoto Nakata, Momoe Nagumo, Aya Tanoue, and Akane Seo became Nakai's new coaching team.